Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Methodology

 \xhdr{Limitations} In this paper, we study how people's individual characteristics are associated with their fairness judgments.
 Individual characteristics, such as demographics and life experiences, are not experimental conditions to which respondents were randomly assigned.
 Hence, we do not make claims about the causal effects of people's individual characteristics on their fairness judgments but only about the correlation between the two.

 Additionally, different individual characteristics are not equally prevalent amongst the respondents.
 While the fraction of men and women in our sample is balanced, less than $7\%$ of our respondents had heard of the scenario used in the vignettes before participating in this study.
 This variation in the prevalence of different individual characteristics leads to varying degrees of statistical power to detect effects of interest.
-In Table \ref{tbl:power_post_hoc}, we provide the results of a post-hoc power analysis, which details our sample's statistical power to detect medium and large sized effects.
+In Table \ref{tbl:power_post_hoc} in the Appendix, we provide the results of a post-hoc power analysis, which details our sample's statistical power to detect medium and large sized effects.
 While we have sufficient power to detect large effects for all of the individual characteristics, our study is underpowered (i.e., below the standard $1-\beta=0.8$) for detecting medium-sized effects for some of the experience-related characteristics.
 Hence, one should not interpret the lack of a statistically significant association between an individual characteristic and fairness judgments as evidence that there is no association between the two.
 It is possible that associations with smaller effect sizes were not identified for the less prevalent, and consequently underpowered personal experiences.

-Finally, we examined the fairness perceptions of a sample of U.S.-based respondents for the task of making bail decisions.
-As a promising direction for future research, we encourage the development of a cohesive theory of human reasoning about algorithmic fairness, including the study of additional decision-making scenarios and non-U.S. populations.
+Finally, we studied the dimensions of diversity in fairness perceptions of a sample of U.S.-based respondents for the task of making bail decisions, inspired by the COMPAS tool.
+We utilize the COMPAS tool as a case study since it is an example of a societally consequential machine learning algorithm that is applied in the real world.
+We focus on U.S.-based respondents to ensure that they have a basic understanding of the U.S. legal system in which the COMPAS tool is applied.
+However, prior research on concepts of diversity recognizes that the relevant dimensions of diversity may vary across contexts \cite{fazelpour2022diversity, steel2018multiple}.
+Hence, as a promising direction for future research, we encourage the development of a cohesive theory of human reasoning about algorithmic fairness, including the study of additional decision-making scenarios and non-U.S. populations.